DanielaEncarnacion97/C1-Jeopardy/README.md

 ## Conclusion:
 This experience has given me the confidence that I am capable of building a web application even I haven't been exposed to technologies that were required in order for this to be possible.
 I am so excited and proud of the work Capital One has pushed me to do because these are not the types of projects your are introduced to in universities.

-I am looking forward to continue self-learning and become a better developr as well as to build on this project.
+I am looking forward to continue self-learning and become a better developer as well as to build on this project.
 Thank you for the opportunity, Capital One.

 ![](jeopardy.gif)